Welcome to Year 4!

 We cannot stress enough how important it is for your child to read at home!
 Reading is brilliant and we want to encourage children to do it as much as possible.
 We are going to be reading books together as a class but we would also like the children to read regularly at home.
 They will have a reading folder to take home and a reading log to record any reading they do.
 We would like them to read at least 5 times during the week – this can be anything that they are interested in reading, not just books, but useful information that they need, such as (appropriate) websites, television guides, menus, magazines… the list is endless!
 The reading logs will be checked regularly.

-Homework is sent out each Friday to be handed in the following Thursday.
-These tasks will be posted on our online learning platform Seesaw.
+Homework is sent out each Friday to be handed in the following Friday.
 We ask parents to support us with completing the maths, spelling, grammar and reading tasks sent out.
-Each is designed to take no longer than 3 minutes each.
-Competitions will also be set every week on times tables rockstars.
+A spelling test will take place every Friday.

-4N PE days - Tuesday (Fitness) and Wednesday (Dance)
+4D PE days - Tuesday and Thursday (Swimming)

-Please ensure that your child comes to school in their PE kit on these days.
+Please ensure that your child comes to school with their PE kit on these days.

 PE kit consists of: a plain white t-shirt, black shorts and black PE pumps.
 Children may wear black jogging pants and a jumper in the colder months if they go outside.
 Due to the limited space we have in the cloakroom in our classroom, please can children refrain from bringing in large rucksacks/handbags.
 They are too big for the pegs and children cannot hang their coats up properly.
 Instead, we encourage them to bring the blue school reading book bags to put their belongings in.
 Thank you for your co-operation with this.